badBounty/directInjectorPOC/README.md

 # directInjectorPOC

 Small program written in C#, compatible with .NET >= v3.5 .
 Only x64.
+Works from ws 2008 up to the latest windows 10 update.

 Created as a way to learn more about direct syscalls and their implementation in C#.